veichta/veichta/README.md

 ## Hi there 👋

-I’m a recent computer science master graduate from ETH Zurich with a keen interest in 3D computer vision and machine learning.

-In my recent projects, I focused on single-image calibration and 3D reconstruction using Structure-from-Motion.

 <!--
 **veichta/veichta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.